 - To your potential buyers, also send an email that includes information about newly listed properties.
-Regularly, seeing new listing will get them excited about buying homes.
+Regularly, seeing new listings will get them excited about buying homes.
 It will speed up the lead nurture time.

 - To potential sellers, send a list of recently sold homes in their area.
 Seeing how much people are getting for homes like theirs in the general area will encourage them to contact you sooner rather than later.

 And of course, in some cases, buyers and sellers are the same people.
-In that case you may want to segment in other ways.
+In that case, you may want to segment in other ways.

 You can take this a step further by segmenting home by: